I didn't think I'd share this, but somehow in these strange times it feels appropriate.

 In 2014, I set up the Psychedelic Society, initially focused on campaigning for the legal regulation of psychedelic substances.
 At the beginning of 2016, the Society started running Psychedelic Experience Retreats, taking groups of 10-15 people to beautiful properties in the Netherlands (where psilocybin truffles are legal) for facilitated group psychedelic experiences.
-I co-facilitated the first 6 or so retreats, though I am not currently involved in that part of the organisation, feeling my time and talents have been better spent elsewhere.
-The Psychedelic Society is now a workers’ cooperative with 7 members and a space in Hackney, London that hosts events including dance, meditation and talks almost every day.
+I co-facilitated the first 6 or so retreats, though I am no longer involved in that part of the organisation.
+The Psychedelic Society is now a workers' cooperative with 7 members and a space in Hackney, London that hosts events including dance, meditation and talks almost every day.

 I left London to go travelling at the end of 2017, during which time I drank ayahuasca for the first time as part of a 10-day dieta in the Peruvian Amazon.
 This helped me to reflect upon and celebrate the lives of my parents, which I realised I had not given myself much chance to do since their passings.
 I described my experience in a series of blog pieces.